duy07t1k23cht/notebook/docs/blog/posts/system-design/load-balancing-algorithms.md

 # **Load Balancing Algorithms**

-A load balancer is a device that distributes network traffic across multiple servers.
-A load balancing algorithm is the logic a load balancer uses to distribute network traffic among these servers.

 In this post, we'll provide a comprehensive overview of load balancing algorithms, discussing how they work and their pros and cons.

 <!-- more -->

+A load balancer is a device that distributes network traffic across multiple servers.
+A load balancing algorithm is the logic a load balancer uses to distribute network traffic among these servers.[^1]

 There are two main categories of algorithms: *static* and *dynamic*.
-Let's explore each category and dive deeper into the major specific algorithms.
+Let's explore each category and dive deeper into the major specific algorithms.[^2]

 ## Static Algorithms